8go/matrix-nio-send/README.md

   linted with autopep8 --aggressive
 - pylama:format=pep8:linters=pep8

-# Things to do, things missing

-- help me add config file handling

 # Final Remarks

 - Enjoy!
-- Pull request are welcome
+- Pull request are not accepted in this repo as this project has been discontinued.
+  Pull requests are welcome in the successor project [matrix-commander](https://github.com/8go/matrix-commander).